Delayed discharges from hospital

 Delayed discharges by length of stay

-The total number of patients in acute hospitals who were ready to leave hospital but were delayed has increased by 59% from an average of 8,007 patients per day in May 2021 to 12,751 patients per day in April 2023.
-At its peak in January this year there were 14,710 patients delayed in hospital.
+The total number of patients in acute hospitals who were ready to leave hospital but were delayed has increased by 43% from an average of 8,545 patients per day in June 2021 to 12,223 patients per day in June 2024.
+At its peak, in January 2024, there were 14,096 patients delayed in hospital.

-The impact of winter on the number of delayed patients is apparent with peaks seen in January 2022 and 2023.
-Every winter sees an increase in A&E admissions and a reduction of staff due to sickness hindering effective discharge processes within hospitals.
+The impact of winter on the number of delayed patients is apparent with peaks seen in January 2022, 2023 and 2024.
+The fall and rise of delayed discharges observed this year may also be indicative of winter pressures.
+Every winter sees an increase in A&E admissions and a reduction of staff due to sickness absence that can hinder effective discharge processes within hospitals.

 Reasons for delay

-Identifying the reason for delay helps us to understand where failures in discharge occur and whether they differ by length of stay.
+Identifying the reason for delay helps us understand where failures in discharge occur and whether they differ by how long someone has been in hospital for.

-In April 2023, just over a quarter of patients in hospital for seven days or more were delayed for reasons that could be attributed to the discharge process in hospital.
+In May 2024, 22% of patients whose discharge from hospital was delayed for seven days or more were delayed for reasons that could be attributed to the discharge process in hospital.
 These patients had been identified as medically fit for discharge, but needed further assessment, a discharge summary, or agreement on what further care they might need.

-The most common reason for delay for patients in hospital for seven days or more was waiting for further support provided at home (24%).
-This type of care can be organised by both NHS community services and adult social care.
-An additional 22% were waiting for a short-term bed for support such as step-down care and reablement, and 18% were waiting for a permanent bed in a care or nursing home.
+The most common reason for delay for patients who had been in hospital for seven days or more was waiting for further support provided at home (23%); this type of care can be organised by both NHS community services and adult social care.
+An additional 19% were waiting for a short-term bed for support such as step-down care and reablement and another 19% were waiting for a permanent bed in a care or nursing home.

-The picture is slightly different for patients in hospital for more than 21 days.
-Many patients in hospital for three weeks or more require more support upon discharge than those with a shorter length of stay.
+The picture is slightly different for patients with a delayed discharge who had been in hospital for 21 days or more.Patients in hospital for three weeks or more tend to require more support upon discharge than those with a shorter length of stay.
 We see a higher proportion of delays attributed to services organised predominantly by social care.
-In April 2023, 23% of delays for longer stay patients were due to waiting for a short-term bed and 24% due to waiting for a permanent bed in a care home.
-Although fewer delays were attributed to the hospital (further assessment needed) compared with patients with a shorter length of stay, 18% (one in five) long-stay patients were delayed because of discharge processes within hospital.
+In May 2024, 20% of delays for longer-stay patients were due to waiting for a short-term bed and 25% were due to waiting for a permanent bed in a care home.
+Although fewer delays were attributed to the hospital (no plan or further assessment needed) compared with patients with a shorter length of stay, 18% (one in five) long-stay patients were still affected by delays because of discharge processes within hospital.

 Delays by discharge setting

 Only looking at reasons for delayed discharges can mask the scale of the problem for different discharge settings.
-Here, we present the proportion of patients due to be discharged to a particular setting who are delayed.
+Here, we present the proportion of patients in hospital for 21+ days who are due to be discharged to a particular setting and are delayed.
 This gives us an indication of which discharge settings patients are struggling to access the most and therefore represent the tightest bottlenecks.

-Patients waiting to be discharged to a permanent bed in a nursing or care home are the most delayed with a weekly average of 70% experiencing delays in the first three months of 2023.
-At its peak in June 2022, just shy of eight-in-ten (79%) patients were delayed in hospital waiting for a permanent care home bed.
-This discharge setting has also seen the biggest increase in demand; a 13-percentage-point increase since May 2021 (data not shown).
+Patients with a long stay in hospital who are due to be discharged to a permanent bed in a nursing or care home are the most delayed with a weekly average of 70% experiencing delays in May 2024.
+At its peak in June 2022, just shy of eight in ten (79%) patients were delayed in hospital waiting for a permanent care home bed.
+This discharge setting has also seen the biggest increase in demand; a 13-percentage-point increase since June 2021 (data not shown).
 Care homes were particularly affected by the Covid-19 pandemic which resulted in reduced care home capacity.
 Continued infection outbreaks along with staff shortages has meant care home occupancy remains below pre-pandemic rates.

 Pressures on social care services are well acknowledged.
 Growing demand, staff shortages in both domiciliary care and care homes, and under-investment have greatly reduced the capacity to provide care.